 Front loading machines set on pedestals provide ideal access while offering additional storage at a low level.
 Having a rolling laundry basket is also a plus.

 Universal Design is a way to make your entire home livable for all stages of life, for people of all abilities and ages.
 It is a worthwhile investment to incorporate elements of Universal Design.
 These principles can be implemented all at once during a major remodel, in specific rooms, such as during a kitchen or bath remodel, or anytime you are considering any type of upgrade, including flooring, door hardware or lighting.
 Explore more about Universal Design on our website.

-Founded in 1985 by Iris Harrell and 100% employee-owned, Harrell Remodeling Design+Build has been creating distinctive homes for 35 years.
+Founded by Iris Harrell and 100% employee-owned, Harrell Remodeling Design+Build has been creating distinctive homes since 1985.
 To learn more about Universal Design and how it can make your home more livable for years to come, we invite you to talk with one of our Designers.
 Feel free to email us or call our Palo Alto office at 650-230-2900 to schedule a meeting to talk more about Universal Design.